justinhachemeister/Bleak/README.md

 injector.CreateRemoteThread("processName", "pathToDll");

-// Erase the PE headers of a DLL loaded in the process
+// Erase the PE headers of a DLL loaded in a process

 injector.EraseDllHeaders("processName", "pathToDll");
 ```